Berth facilities

 Beach | 412m | 073/253 | 13.5m | 11.5m | 0.3m | 11.2m | 4.6m |

-- The Berth depths and permissible draughts are based on depths below Chart Datum i.e. Zero tide.
+- The berth depths and permissible draughts are based on depths below Chart Datum (i.e. zero tide).

-Dunedin (Upper Harbour) Berths
+Dunedin Bulk Port (Upper Harbour) berths

-Tankers, fishing vessels, bulk carriers and smaller conventional vessels are the principal users.
 The channel between Port Chalmers and Dunedin is capable of handling vessels of up to 185 metres LOA, 8.0 metres draught and 32.3 metres beam.
 Vessels in excess of 150 metres LOA can transit in daylight only.

-Beacon #67 to turning basin 7.70m (at chart Datum)
+Beacon #67 to turning basin: 7.70m (at Chart Datum).

-(Constraining depth for Upper Harbour transits)
+Note: This is the constraining depth for Upper Harbour transits.

 BERTH | LENGTH | ALIGNMENT | APPROACH DEPTH | BERTH POCKET | MINIMUM UKC AT BERTH | MAXIMUM STATIC DRAFT AT BERTH | WHARF HEIGHT (CD) |